 The dedicated pages for settling fees are secure.
 They use HTTPS and provide invoices as proof of purchases.
-Moreover, in these sections, there are details on the side for contacting the support team by e-mail, phone, or fax.
+Moreover, there are details on the side for contacting the support team by e-mail, phone, or fax in these sections.
 This is to say that there are people who are ready to address billing concerns.
-In truth, you would even know where your payment would go since the address of the company is visible too.
+In truth, you would even know where your payment would go since the company’s address is visible too.

 To convince people of the site’s safety, the TRUSTe Privacy Feedback button is on display.
 It proves that the website respects people’s privacy.